ramonskie/codex/walkthrough/openstack/walkthrough.md

   - **10.4.2.16/28** in zone 2 (b)
   - **10.4.3.16/28** in zone 3 (c)

-First, lets do our OpenStack-specific region/zone configuration, along with our Vault HA fully-qualified domain name:
+First, lets do our OpenStack-specific region/zone configuration, along with our Vault HA fully-qualified domain name in `properties.yml`:

 ```
-$ cat properties.yml
 ---
 meta:
   openstack: